clu2001/Shopify-Backend/README.md

 # Shopify-Backend-2022

+The task is build an inventory tracking web application for a logistics company with CRUD functionality

 please serve app with python3 app.y in console after installing flask and necessary python3 requirements (listed in python_requirements.txt) please view CRUD functionalities by redirecting to different pages: